Dubai vs. Abu Dhabi – Which Is Best For You?

 Dubai has something for everyone.
 There are attractions for all, from children to teenagers to adults.
 Do you want to try something new?
 This Emirati city offers skydiving.
 Are you sick of the heat?
 Take a trip to the snow country and go sledding!

 Do you want to spend a ton of cash?
-Take a trip to the mall and shop until you drop off.
-If you’re going to unwind, go to the marina and sit and watch the world drift away.
+Take a trip to the mall and shop until you drop.
+If you’re going to unwind, go to the marina, sit, and watch the world drift away.

 Dubai is, without a doubt, one of the best family vacation spots on the planet.